Brightspace/images-to-less-variables/README.md

 createImageVariables( '*.png', { prefix: 'my-ns-' } );
 ```

 **Note:** Currently, the images must be uniquely named.
-The module currently does not handle duplicate file names spreadh across directories, but this could be added.
+The module currently does not handle duplicate file names spread across directories, but this could be added.

 [npm-url]: https://www.npmjs.org/package/images-to-less-variables